tmpfs/trucks/packages/trucks-cli/README.md

 ## Usage

-To compile components to the current working directory:
+To compile components pass HTML source files, for example:

 ```shell
 trucks src/*.html
 ```

-Will generate `components.html`, `components.css` and `components.js` in the current working directory.
-The output file name is `components` by default use the `--name` option to change the name of the generated files.
+Which will generate `components.html`, `components.css` and `components.js` in the current working directory.
+The output file name is `components` by default; use the `--name` option to change the name of the generated files.

-Use the `--out` option to specify the output directory:
+Change the output directory with the `--out` option:

 ```shell
 trucks src/*.html -o build